RomainLAU/RocketLeagoueTournament/README.md

 On PhpMyAdmin, create a database called "tournoi" (yes, a bad name).
 Then go in the "import" section and select the "tournoi.sql" file that is in the "public" folder.
+Credentials and parameters for the connection to the database are in the config folder, in the Model.php file.

 #### How to briefly test the website ?